-Kone Foundation usually assigns one reviewer per application.
-In our view, more artistically and scientifically interesting projects are selected in this way than as a result of the work of several evaluators – which often requires compromises.
+Kone Foundation typically assigns one reviewer per application.
+In our view, this results in the selection of more artistically and scientifically compelling projects than when reviewed by several evaluators – a process that often requires compromises.
 In order to guarantee a diversity of perspectives, new peer reviewers are typically assigned each year.
 The executive director and the director of research funding are involved in assessing the feasibility of applicants’ plans.

-We do not publish the names of the evaluators, as we wish to allow and encourage the anonymous evaluators and peer reviewers to make bold funding suggestions.
+We do not publish the names of the evaluators, as we wish to allow and encourage the anonymous evaluators and peer reviewers to have more freedom in making their funding suggestions.

 The Kone Foundation Board does not state the reasons for individual funding decisions.
 Among the criteria used in the reviewing process are the following:

-- The application, the attached CV’s, and the other relevant documents are used to evaluate the capacities of the applicant(s) to carry out the project successfully.
-In evaluating the work plan, the reviewers focus on scholarly and / or artistic excellence, feasibility, topicality, fresh approaches, and boldness.
+- The application, the attached CVs, and the other relevant documents are used to evaluate the capacities of the applicant(s) to carry out the project successfully

-- If funding is being sought for work on a doctoral thesis, do remember to include a reference from a supervisor or another person familiar with the work.
+- If funding is being sought for doctoral thesis support, please include a reference from a supervisor or other person familiar with the work

-- Moreover, other aspects relevant to society and to research and art policies are considered.
-With its decisions, the Foundation aims to promote the multifaced development of Finnish culture.
+With its decisions, the Foundation aims to promote the multifaceted development of Finnish research and the arts.

 All applications are handled confidentially.
 Persons involved in processing and evaluating the applications do not publicly discuss any applicant’s characteristics or personal circumstances or any information relating to an applicant’s economic situation.

 The data that applicants convey about themselves by applying for Kone Foundation research funding are entered into a personal data register held by the Foundation.
 The registrar’s rights to collect, store, use and otherwise handle personal data are regulated by law.
-These general legal provisions are contained in the Act on the Protection of Privacy in Electronic Communications (516/20014).
+These general legal provisions are contained in the Data Protection Act (see: https://tietosuoja.fi/en/legislation).

-The right of access can be withheld in certain situations regulated by the privacy protection laws, and the right of access does not apply, i.e., to information collected for purely scientific and statistical purposes.
+The right of access can be withheld in certain situations regulated by privacy protection laws, and the right of access does not apply; i.e., to information collected for purely scientific and statistical purposes.

 Requests for access to the personal registry data are to be sent to Kone Foundation in writing or made in person at the Kone Foundation office.
-For more information, see Sections 26-28 of the Personal Data Act (523/1999).
 The required information must be given without undue delay, in an intelligible form and in writing if requested.
 If carried out only once per year, the right of access is free of charge.